wcushen/blog/content/post/2022-11-openshift-windows.md

 OS Name:                   Microsoft Windows Server 2022 Datacenter
 ```

-Now, I can grab ready made Deployment and Service for my Windows web server although with one minor change.
+Now, I can grab a ready made Deployment and Service for my Windows web server although with one minor change.
 I will update the image tag to reflect the 2022 Core image.

 ```yaml
 $ wget -O - https://gist.githubusercontent.com/suhanime/683ee7b5a2f55c11e3a26a4223170582/raw/d893db98944bf615fccfe73e6e4fb19549a362a5/WinWebServer.yaml | sed -e 's/ltsc2019/ltsc2022/g' | oc apply -f -